 The longer you wait, though, the worse the crack can get.
 If the crack extends below your gum line, you may need the tooth pulled.
 Therefore, make your appointment as soon as you notice a crack to have the best chance of preserving your natural tooth.

 If you need an evaluation of a cracked tooth, contact us at Innovative Endodontics.
-We serve the Charleston, SC area, for all your endodontic needs.
+We serve Summerville, SC, and the surrounding areas, for all your endodontic needs.
 Our high-tech equipment and Dr. Estes’s experience make our goal of giving all our patients the highest caliber of care possible.
 For outstanding treatment of your cracked tooth from a top root canal specialist, trust us at Innovative Endodontics.